homelith/dockerized-gowin-template/README.md

 $ sudo udevadm trigger
 ```

-- `$ make docker` command args helps USB-JTAG programmer device accesible from inside the container, try gowin programmer scan to check they can grab devices or not.
+- `$ make docker` command args helps USB-JTAG programmer device accessible from inside the container, try gowin programmer scan to check they can grab devices or not.

 ## for Ubuntu 20.04 on Windows 10 WSL2